 No matter what type of musician you are, from a violinist to a hard rock band to playing the tambourine, if you want people to listen to your music (and maybe even pay for it!), you have to have a website.

 Why Do Musicians Need a Website?

 For any musician that wants to make it big, they will most likely need a website.
-Having a beautifully designed site gives you a look of professionality that is difficult to replicate by anything else.
-Your fans can quickly check out your page and get all your necessary information.
+Having a beautifully designed site gives you a look of professionalism that is difficult to replicate by anything else.
+Your fans can quickly check out your page and get all the necessary information.
 It also makes it easy for someone to book you, check out upcoming tour dates, or even to buy merchandise.